-The museum, formerly known as the St. John's Museum of Art, is dedicated to the fine art and crafts of North Carolina.
-It presents exhibitions and public programs of both historical and contemporary significance, with six to eight changing exhibitions annually.
-The displayed permanent collection, contained in a sleek 40,000-square-foot facility, varies and includes originals by Mary Cassatt and folk artist
+Formerly known as the St. John's Museum of Art, the Cameron, 4 miles south of downtown, is dedicated to the fine arts and crafts of North Carolina.
+An ambitious changing exhibition schedule of historical and contemporary significance, plus a plethora of public educational programs keep this museum on the cusp of capacity and engagement.
+The museum's permanent collection, contained in a sleek 40,000-square-foot facility, includes originals by Mary Cassatt and folk artist

 Clyde Jones.
 A clay studio supervised by resident artist Hiroshi Sueyoshi qualifies as a living treasure.
 On the 10-acre grounds are restored Confederate defense mounds built during a battle in the waning days of the Civil War.
 The museum's Café Johnnie—a hotspot for locals—focuses on local foods and Southern recipes with a modern twist.
 Bring your wallet to the gift shop, a veritable temptation factory.
 Jazz@ The CAM is a series of concerts (extra cost) on the first Thursday of the month, September through April.